rycon2424/Multiplayer_ClientSidePrediction/pages/Part_2.md

-# Client-prediction and server reconcilation
+# Client-prediction and Server reconcilation